h1k4ru-f14m3/WHERE-am-i/README.md

 ### ```sprites.py```
 This module is used to initialize the sprites used in the main game.
 It's really short so I will cut right to the chase.

 This module's class: ```GameSprite()```, sets the sprite's name, image, rect, hitbox, y sort value and z value.
 The rect is the same as hitbox.
 I set hitbox the same as rect so there would be less confusion between them.
 Also, in ```player.py```, the player's collisions are handled with its hitbox which is not the same as its rect.
-The usage of the Y sort value and Z value is in the ```camera.py```.
+The usage of the Y sort value and Z value is for the draw order and rendering in ```camera.py```.

+*Note: The ```y_sort``` value is the y position of the sprite.*

 ### ```map.py```
 This module is used to render the interiors of buildings which are tmx files.
 I named this module ```map.py``` because this can also be used to render tmx files for custom maps which follows the following template and draw order(Last to first):